CS315: Illumination 1

 }

 You should always be sure that the normal is of unit length.
-This is part of the definition.
+This is part of the definition of a normal.
 You should normalize the normal after calculating it.
 You may also need to rescale or normalize the normal after applying modeling or viewing transformations.

 Some transformations will cause the angle between the normal and surface to change.
 Non-uniform scaling is an example of one such transformation.
 You will need to correct for this.
 In the case of non-uniform scaling you need to apply the inverse scale to the normal.
 To this end, you may want to calculate a separate normal matrix to go along with the modelview matrix.